-Actual Experience Impacting the July 1, 2021 Valuation
+Actual Experience Impacting the July 1, 2022 Valuation

-The valuation results reflect net favorable experience for the past plan year as demonstrated by an UAAL that was lower than expected.
-As of July 1, 2021, the actuarial value of assets exceeds the actuarial accrued liability (surplus) by \$1.5 million compared to an expected UAAL of \$8.2 million.
-The key factors impacting the 2021 valuation include:
+The valuation results reflect net favorable experience for the past plan year as demonstrated by an increase in the actuarial value of assets over the actuarial accrued liability.
+As of July 1, 2022, the actuarial value of assets exceeds the actuarial accrued liability (surplus) by \$3.0 million compared to an expected surplus of \$0.5 million.
+The key factors impacting the 2022 valuation include:

-- The rate of return on the market value of assets for the year ending June 30, 2021 was 30.0%, as reported by the Nebraska Investment Council, compared to the assumed return of 7.5% for that year.
-However, the asset smoothing method used in the valuation only recognizes 20% of the difference between the dollar amount of the difference between the assumed and actual return in the current valuation.
-The partial recognition of FY 2021 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 11.5%.
-Because this return is higher than the assumed rate of return (7.5% for FY 2021), there was an actuarial experience gain of \$7.9 million on the actuarial value of assets. - There was a net actuarial experience gain of \$1.8 million on System liabilities.
-The largest source of the gain was due to more deaths than expected based on the actuarial assumption, but there was also an experience gain on retirements (fewer than expected). - Actual court fees received for the year ending June 30, 2021 were about \$300,000 higher than the assumed court fees which reduced the unfunded actuarial accrued liability.
+- The rate of return on the market value of assets for the year ending June 30, 2022 was -8.3%, as reported by the Nebraska Investment Council, compared to the assumed return of 7.3% for that year.
+However, the asset smoothing method used in the valuation only recognizes 20% of the difference between the dollar amount of the assumed and actual return in the current valuation.
+The partial recognition of FY 2022 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 7.8%.
+Because this return is higher than the assumed rate of return (7.3% for FY 2022), there was an actuarial experience gain of \$1.1 million on the actuarial value of assets. - There was a net actuarial experience gain of \$1.4 million on System liabilities.
+The largest sources of gain were retirement and salary experience that were more favorable than expected based on the actuarial assumptions. - Actual court fees received for the year ending June 30, 2022 were about \$100,000 lower than the assumed court fees which decreased the surplus of actuarial assets over actuarial accrued liability.